Resources

 Connor Jennings

 Most small geospatial shops don't have SOC 2.
 In enterprise procurement, that's a non-starter.
+The few that have done the work occupy a category most buyers don't know to look for.
+For procurement teams that find them, it's a meaningful advantage.

 What SOC 2 actually is